|

 Now to be fair, if I had to write a desktop app which needed a particularly slick UI and my options

-does give you a level of control over things which
+were WinForms and WPF, I would choose WPF.
+It does give you a level of control over things which

 would be much harder to do in WinForms via old-school control subclassing.